Check our Daily Auctions page to see some of the best sports card auctions ending daily! And listen to our podcast Cards To The Moon!

-Nicknamed the “Iron Man” for playing 2,632 consecutive games, Cal Ripken Jr. is a one-of-a-kind player.
+Nicknamed the “Iron Man” for playing 2,632 consecutive games, Cal Ripken Jr. is a one-of-a-kind player and it’s one reason why Cal Ripken Jr. rookie cards are valuable.

 Not only for his career longevity, which in itself is quite the accomplishment, but Ripken had the stats to back up his Hall of Fame career including 19 All-Star appearance in his 21 years in the big leagues.